tan274/RPGdbProject/README.md

 ## What it does
 - Store RPG data (players, characters, items) in a cloud-hosted MySQL database
 - GUI supports CRUD operations (create, read, update, delete)
-- Extra queries include:
-  - Top 5 players with the most points
+- Custom queries such as top five monsters with the most drops
-  - Show a character’s stats
-  - Look up an item’s attributes

 ---

 ## My role
 - Set up and migrated the database to Google Cloud SQL
 - Added indexes to speed up queries on large tables
-- Built specialized queries in the GUI
+- Added a few specialized queries in the GUI
 - Helped coordinate team integration

 ---